ixaxaar/monoid.space/src/Types/equality.md

 #eval defEqual₂  -- Output: 7
 ```

+Now we need to prove that `defEqual₁` and `defEqual₂` are definitionally equal, and for that we need to introduce the `example` keyword and basic theorem proving tactics in Lean.

+### The `example` Keyword

+Theorem proving is at the center of Lean's functionality.
+The `example` keyword is used to define an unnamed theorem, while the keyword `theorem` is used to define a named theorem.
+The `example` keyword is often used to demonstrate theorems or properties without giving them a name. `example`s also cannot be reused in later proofs, so they are more like throwaway theorems.

+Theorem proving involves tactics, which are commands that manipulate the proof state.
+Tactics can be used to prove theorems, simplify expressions, and interact with the proof state.
+The `example` keyword is often used in conjunction with tactics to demonstrate theorems or properties.
+Reflexivity, or the `rfl` tactic, is a common tactic used to prove equality.

-Another way to define definitional equality is by using the `rfl` tactic, which stands for "reflexivity":
+As a simple example, one way to define definitional equality is by using the `rfl` tactic, which stands for "reflexivity":

 ```lean
 def seven : Nat := 7